arcana-lab/memoir/README.md

 ![memoir logo](memoir_logo.png)
-A case for memory object representation in the LLVM IR
+A case for representing data collections and objects in an SSA form.

 ## Dependencies
-The compiler depends on LLVM 9.0.0.
-All other dependencies are installed automatically during the build process.
+The compiler depends on LLVM 18, it has been tested for LLVM 18.1.6 All other dependencies are installed automatically during the build process.

 ## Building